danlumumba/Dancan-Lumumba/README.md

 I'm an enthusiastic Junior Data Scientist with a strong foundation in data collection, organization, and analysis.
 I specialize in building **data-driven solutions**, developing **ETL pipelines**, and designing **predictive models** that solve real business problems.
 With hands-on experience in **data cleaning**, **feature engineering**, and **business intelligence**, I'm passionate about transforming raw data into powerful insights.

-Currently, I’m advancing my knowledge through the **Data Science & Analytics program at LuxDev Academy**, while working part-time at **LT Labs** on real-world data science projects.
+Currently, I’m advancing my knowledge through the **Data Science & Analytics program at LuxDev Academy**.

 ---